eleanormacc/weather-app-/README.md

 # Weather-app-
-Creating an Weather api using Kotlin &amp; Backend Python
+A Weather app using SwiftUI and backend Python